QuickJAB/OnlineGameEngine/README.md

 ## Build instructions

+### Requirements

+- Premake5

+### Steps

-1. Clone the repo
+1. Download and install the above requirements
-2. If you do not have premake5 installed then go to Externals/premake/premake5.exe and run it
-3. Go the the root folder and run generateProjectFiles.bat
+2. Run generateProjectFiles.bat in the repos root folder
-4. Build the solution using your prefered method
+3. Build the solution using your preferred IDE

-## Current support
+### Current confirmed support

 - Windows x64

+## External dependencies

+All of these dependencies are provided in this repo.

+- SDL3: Windowing, rendering, event handling and audio
+- ENet: Socketing